Skip to content

 See full printable recipe below.

 • Beef: We used ribeye steak which is a tender and juicy cut of meat from the rib area.
-I have a good tip below on how to slice the meat into very thin strips.
-If you can’t find ribeye, top sirloin or skirt steak would make good alternative options.
+It will need to thinly sliced or if you can find it pre-sliced even better.

-• Cheese: The traditional Philly cheesesteak has American cheese (or cheese whiz) on top.
-I prefer provolone or Swiss cheese, but use what you prefer.
-If you’d like to make a homemade Philly cheesesteak sauce to pour on top, try our homemade cheese sauce.
+• Cheese: An authentic Philly cheesesteak has American cheese (or cheese whiz) on top.
+I prefer provolone cheese slices.
+If you’d like to make a Philly cheesesteak sauce to pour on top, try this nacho cheese sauce without the cayenne.

 • Hoagie Rolls: These rolls are perfect as they’re long, flat, and crusty and can hold up to the beef and toppings without falling apart.